 - Pressure Redistribution – Hospitals using pressure redistribution mattresses in the facility tend to have fewer problems of facility-acquired pressure ulcers.
 Ensuring that every mattress in the facility reduces the potential of pressure ulcer development eliminates the need to obtain a physician’s order for a special bed.

 Hiring An Attorney When Hospital Negligence Is Responsible for a Loved One's Bed Sore

 Unfortunately, negligence in hospitals and medical facilities kill more individuals every year compared to car accidents.
 Many times, pressure ulcers in hospitals are caused through abuse or neglect.
 Because the occurrence of bedsores is preventable, it seems inexcusable that any patient develops a decubitus ulcer while under the care of hospital staff.

 If you or a loved one developed a pressure ulcer after being admitted to a hospital facility, you likely have the right to sue for medical malpractice.
 However, based on the Statute of Limitations applicable to your particular situation, time to file your claim may be running out.
-For an initial free consultation to review your hospital bed sore claim, call Rosenfeld Injury Lawyers at (888) 424-5757 to ensure your rights are protected.
+For a free consultation to review your hospital bed sore claim, call Rosenfeld Injury Lawyers at (888) 424-5757 to ensure your rights are protected.
 Our firm is committed to protecting the rights hospital patients who have acquired bed sores during their admission.
 We handled cases across the country and can assist you regardless of your location.

 Medicaid has recently announced that it will no longer reimburse hospitals for “never events,” or 28 preventable conditions that should never happen in a qualified hospital.
 “Never events” include: falls that result in injury, catheter-related infections and severe bed sores (also called “pressure ulcers.”)
 The new rules, mandated by the Affordable Care Act, went into […]